-We are a journalist and a photographer with decades of experience.
-For our subjects that means the interview process is relaxing, enjoyable and very often insightful.
-Unlike many of our competitors we recognize this part of the process is not to be rushed in a series of quick on-the-record chats.
-We aim to get to know our subjects, to let them lead us through their lives at a pace they feel comfortable setting.
+As a journalist and a photographer with decades of experience we know how to make the interview process relaxing, enjoyable and very often insightful.
+We do not rush this part of the process in a series of quick on-the-record chats, but aim to get to know our subjects, to let them lead us through their lives at a pace they feel comfortable setting.
 And we go beyond just interviewing our subjects, talking to family members or key figures in their lives.
 It’s this especially that gives our books a depth of coverage not found elsewhere.

 At The Story Project we recognize our clients’ expectations for an exceptional level of quality.
-For us, that means our books — from as-told-to-memoirs to the stories of treasured properties — must include extensive research.
-This, in particular, distinguishes us from our competitors.
-Not only do we gather material about our subjects, but also place their stories in an historical and social context.
+That means our books — from as-told-to-memoirs to the stories of treasured properties — include extensive research, distinguishing us from our competitors.
+Not only do we gather material about our subjects, but we also place their stories in an historical and social context.

 We are happy to travel to a client’s ancestral homeland to put their story in better context and give readers a deeper sense of their heritage.
 On a recent trip to Italy we uncovered previously unknown genealogical documents and did field research on the political and social events that prompted our subject’s life-changing journey to America.
 This is indeed the luxury version of an as-told-to memoir.

 As a journalist who has been published in a wide range of publications from The Wall Street Journal to The Miami Herald to Narratively.com, Caitlin brings a wealth of story-telling experience to the job.
 As a result, our copy reads like journalism at its best, bringing the facts to life and setting scenes in a compelling, dramatic style that aims to inform and intrigue readers